jagprog5/dev-guide/README.md

 ```

 That is all there should be!
 Explicitly, it either returns the constructed
 object, or it doesn't.
-This is the simplest representation that solves the
+This is the simplest representation that
-problem, so its the correct one.
+solves the problem, so it's the correct one.

 ### SQL over NoSQL